dgrtygry2/calculator/README.md

 - [Infinite precision](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) for basic
   arithmetic operations (addition, subtraction, multiplication, division) so that calculations never lose precision.
+- Internet connection capabilities which allows you to connect the calculator to the network without using Windows taskbar.

 ## Getting started

+(NOTE: Basin Calculator can be downloaded from releases where a precompiled EXE of the calculator will be.)

 Prerequisites:
 - Your computer must be running Windows 11, build 22000 or newer.
 - Install the latest version of [Visual Studio](https://developer.microsoft.com/en-us/windows/downloads) (the free community edition is sufficient).